swvanderlaan/GWASToolKit/README.md

 --------------

 #### TO DO
+There are definitely improvements needed.
+Below of things I'd like to add or edit in the (near) future.

+- edit the variant selection to work with non-rsID variants
 - add proper `--help` flag
 - clean up codes further, especially with respect to the various error-flags
 - add in checks of the environment, similar to `slideToolkit` scripts